alpha-bytes/zs50-content/lectures/week4.md

 ![whereAmYou](https://media.giphy.com/media/k98R792mjlpbG/giphy.gif)

 ...don't sweat it!
 This whole inheritance thing can take a bit of getting used to, and we'll try to tie everything in a bow in the *Wrap Up* section below.
-Before we get there, though, let's look at the one other type of inheritance available to you in Apex.
+Before we get there, though, let's look at the other type of inheritance available to you in Apex.

 #### Interfaces
 After reading the previous section you may have wondered, *So what happens if I want my class to inherit from **multiple** superclasses?*

-For once, there's a nice, simple answer: you can't.
-Well, at least not with abstract classes.
+For once, there's a nice, succinct answer: you can't.
+Well, at least not through superclasses.
 An Apex class can only `extend`, and inherit directly from, one class.

 What you **can** do, however, is `implement` any number of `interfaces`.
 So what's an interface, and how is it different from an abstract class?

 You can think of an interface as the purest form of an abstract class: there can be **no** provided implementation.
-In other words, you define the methods that subclasses must implement and nothing else:
+In other words, you define the methods that subclasses must implement and nothing more:

 ```java
 public interface IValidateSObjectFields{